tartabit/compact-binary-client-zencross/protocol.md

 Send when the device powers on and connects to the network.

 Body, in order:
-- Customer ID: 4 bytes
+- Customer ID: VarBytes
-    - Raw 4-byte value.
-In the reference app, it is provided as a hex string (e.g., "00000000"), then converted to 4 bytes.
+    - Encoding: 1-byte length N (uint8) followed by N raw bytes.
+    - The bytes are obtained by hex-decoding the provided code string (even-length hex characters).
+Example: code "00000000" -> length=4, bytes 00 00 00 00.
 - Software Version: VarString
 - Modem Firmware Version: VarString
 - MCC: VarString